MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 No current TS APIs (no TS entity).

-!!! info You can use asset spawing to change the enviroment dynamically.
+!!! info You can use asset spawning to change the environment dynamically.

 ### ParticleFx Gizmo